M66B/FairEmail/docs/FAQ-de-rAT.md

 <br />

-<a name="faq137"></a>
+<a name="faq137" mark="crwd-mark"></a>
 **(137) How can I reset 'Don't ask again'?**

 You can reset all questions set to be not asked again in the miscellaneous settings.

 <br />

-<a name="faq138"></a>
+<a name="faq138" mark="crwd-mark"></a>
 **(138) Can you add calendar/contact/tasks/notes management?**

 Calendar, contact, task and note management can better be done by a separate, specialized app.
-Note that FairEmail is a specialized email app, not an office suite.
+Bitte beachten Sie, dass FairEmail eine reine E-Mail-App ist und keine Office-Suite.

 Also, I prefer to do a few things very well, instead of many things only half.
 Moreover, from a security perspective, it is not a good idea to grant many permissions to a single app.